dougharman/Battleship-base/1b_README_Checklist.md

   Circuit breaker / emergency stop: See Design_Pattern_Decisions

   Development server:
   - VERSION 1 uses lite-server
   - VERSION 2 (below) uses React

-VERSION 2 - Battleship-react-app
+VERSION 2 - battleship-react

 1. React
     - requires copying the Battleship contract's address and abi into the battleship.js file
     - the abi is over 700 lines
     - I did not discover create-react-dapp until Saturday, August 25th

     - unfortunately, I couldn't get it wired-up
-      a.
-MetaMask is now throwing an error!: Something about a sourcemap/inpage.js not being whitelisted.
-It's a MetaMask issue that appears to have been resolved several times.
+    - MetaMask is now throwing an error!:
-      b.
-It's running on port 3000 and MetaMask won't connect.
-MetaMask is on port 8545, the one specified in Battleship.sol truffle.js
+        "Denying load of chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/sourcemaps/inpage.js.map.
+Resources must be listed in the web_accessible_resources manifest key in order to be loaded by pages outside the extension."
+    - Crashes React when I submit, presumably because it can't launch MetaMask:  "Unhandled Rejection (Error): No "from" address specified in neither the given options, nor the default options."

 2. Installed software:
       react